1travelintexan/prisma/README.md

 npx prisma generate
 ```

-### If you change the schema you can migrate the changes to the DB with
+### If you change the schema you can migrate the changes to the DB with (this migrates the changes with the name of init)

 ```
 npx prisma migrate dev --name init